ZeldaM1/ZeldaM1.github.io/_pages/about.md

 <h2 id="about-me">About Me</h2>
 I am currently a graduate student from Vision Information Discovery And Recovery (VIDAR) group at University of Science and Technology of China (USTC), supervised by Prof. Zhiwei Xiong.
 I received my bachelor's degree at Ocean University of China (OUC) in 2021.

-My research interests focus on image/video enhancement, image/video generation and inverse tone mapping.
+[//]: # (My research interests focus on image/video enhancement, image/video generation and inverse tone mapping.)

-I am actively seeking a Ph.D. position for the Fall semester of 2024.
+[//]: # (I am actively seeking a Ph.D. position for the Fall semester of 2024.
 If there are any available positions, I would be grateful for the chance to further discuss my qualifications.
-Thank you for your consideration.
+Thank you for your consideration.)

 <h2 id="Publications">Publications</h2>